Working at ASHA

 The American Speech-Language-Hearing Association (ASHA) is a nonprofit scientific and professional association for speech-language pathologists (SLPs), audiologists, and speech, language and hearing scientists.
 ASHA's mission is to ensure that all people with communication disorders receive quality services from well-educated professionals.
 We represent

 ASHA is committed to supporting work/life balance and has been recognized as a great place to work many times over.
 We have recently been awarded:

-- Recognition by Washingtonian magazine [PDF] as one of the Top 50 Great Places to Work in the Washington, DC metro area.
+- Recognition by The Washington Post as one of the Top Workplaces 2018 in the Greater Washington area.